 |May 26th, 1994 working on SOMEWHERE TO ANYWHERE oil combined panels 4 x 12 feet|

 My fascination with Mount Athabasca began in September 1992 on my first stay at the Columbia Icefield.
-Brewster Transportation, who operate the glacier tours there, generously gifted to artists and researchers accommodations and meals, asking nothing in return.
+Brewster Transportation, who operate the glacier tours there, generously gifted week long stays (in the as yet under-utilized staff accommodation - The Ice Palace) to artists and researchers.
+This included accommodations and meals, asking nothing in return.
 Over the next seven years I had eight remarkable residencies there.
 Certainly the most electric of them was in August 1993 when Katherine Lipsett, curator of art at the Whyte Museum, Banff, invited ten artists to spend a week together.
 In a summer of rain this was the only clear, beautiful week.
 The expedition was an opportunity to create plein air works and inspired studio paintings for a grand exhibition, REFRAMING THE LANDSCAPE held at the museum, June 4th to September 5th, 1994.

 Competition ran high both on the expedition and in the studio.
 My goal was to create the largest studio piece and, although it didn't guarantee me centre stage placement in the exhibition, I succeeded.
 SOMEWHERE TO ANYWHERE was painted in 14 days on my first residency at the Banff Centre's Leighton Artists Colony.
-In addition I also created the bulk of the paintings for a solo show on this six week residency.
-ALICE IN BADLAND opened, right in the middle of it, on May 14th, at New Image Gallery, Calgary.
+In addition, I also created the bulk of the paintings for a solo show.
+On May 14th, at New Image Gallery, Calgary, ALICE IN BADLAND opened - right in the middle of my residency,.

 |SOMEWHERE, MOUNT ATHABASCA left panel of diptych oil 4 x 6 feet|